This page shows you what Chinese medicine says about trying to conceive – your fertility center – and your chance of getting pregnant.

 Here the Spleen energy transforms it into the red stuff but, at least in Chinese medicine, it doesn’t become Blood (capital B) until it has received Qi from the Lungs and Life from the Heart.
 Click here for more about this process.

-However, that's still not quite the end of it.
-For a healthy uterus, you need also 'Essence' (Jing is the word used in Chinese medicine, roughly equivalent to inherited 'knowhow' or genes, although that would suggest it's just information when, in addition, it is a hugely important source of energy), and Yang.
-Yang comes in the form also of what is called Minister Fire: 'spark', if you like.
+However, that’s still not quite the end of it.
+For a healthy uterus, you need also ‘Essence‘ or ‘Jing’.
+This is roughly equivalent to inherited ‘knowhow’ or genes. although that would suggest it’s just information when, in addition, it is a hugely important source of energy.

 Both Jing and Yang are dispensed by the Kidney energy.